Iswe-Foundation/gca_location_lottery_2025/readme.md

 Licensed under GNU General Public License v3.0 as per the original.

-# Adendum: using the file `nd_gain_operations.py` to generate the bins of climate risk
+# Addendum: using the file `nd_gain_operations.py` to generate the bins of climate risk

 Overview